nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 12 - Simple Filters.markdown

 10. `ls -S | head -5`

-11. Executing the following command line sets the variable named **length** to the length of line **xxx** of the file _emp.lst_:

-    `length=$(head -n xxx emp.lst | tail -n 1 | wc -m)`
+11. Executing the following command line sets the variable named **length** to the length of line **xxx** of the file _emp.lst_: `length=$(head -n xxx emp.lst | tail -n 1 | wc -m)`

 12. First of all, we need to get rid of the extra information present in both the files, except username, sort the resulting list, and then save them in different files.
-The same can be accomplished by executing the following command lines:
+The same can be accomplished by executing the following command-lines:

     `cut -d ":" -f1 foo1 | sort -u > foo11`